inducer/relate/doc/content.rst

 This helps avoid mistakes and ensures that the students always see a working site.

-CourseFlow validation is also available as a stand-alone script :cmd:`cf-validate`.
+CourseFlow validation is also available as a stand-alone script :command:`cf-validate`.
 This runs independently of git and the web site on the content developer's computer and provides validation feedback without having to commit and upload the content to a CourseFlow site.
 This script can be installed by running::